RobotBramhana/arduino_music/README.md

 * To generate documentation, issue the command ```doxygen Doxyfile```.
 The documentation will be generated in the ```docs/html``` folder.

 Visit [this](https://github.com/RobotBramhana/arduino_music/wiki/Quick-compose-guide) wiki page for composing a new tune.

+## Demos

+### bilahari swarjithe

+The program when flashed to microcontroller, will play tune as shown in this video [here](https://youtu.be/gItngypelv4).

 ---